chronoxor/CppBenchmark/README.md

 #include "cppbenchmark.h"

 // Benchmark rand() call until it returns 0.
-// Benchmark will print iterations count required to get 'rand() == 0' case.
+// Benchmark will print operations count required to get 'rand() == 0' case.
 // Make 10 attemtps and choose one with the best time result.
 BENCHMARK("rand-till-zero", Settings().Infinite().Attempts(10))
 {